michael-collins/feeling-responsive/collections/_assignments/modeling-the-airline-chair.md

 ---
 ## Instructions

-1. Watch tutorials from Lynda on introduction to modeling.
+1. Watch tutorials from Blender Foundation on youtube for an introduction to Blender's interface and modeling tools.
-2. Create a folder on your computer.
-This will be your project folder.
-Save all files to this folder.
+2. Create a folder on your computer. **This will be your project folder.** Save all files to this folder.
 3. Follow the modeling workflow instructions to model the [Kem Weber Airline Chair](https://collection.cooperhewitt.org/objects/404536651/images/).
 Skills to practice include:
    * polygonal edge flow
    * extruding polygon faces